The Best Outdoor Dog Repellent to Keep Dogs Out of Your Garden

 If you have a dog that likes to dig, a designated sandbox or dirt-digging area can keep them out of your garden.
 You may have to "scoop" periodically, but you shouldn't find surprises in your flowers.

-For cats, you can also plant a catnip plant or honeysuckle bush to attract them.
+You can also plant a catnip plant or honeysuckle bush to attract cats.
 Honeysuckle has beautiful blooms and a pleasant smell.

 9. Ultrasonic Trainers